creeksonJoseph/creeksonjoseph/README.md

 ## My works
 ### 1. portfolio

-I have created a portfolio with the technologies i've learned so far (HTML,Tailwind and Javascript).
+I have created a portfolio with the technologies I've learned so far (HTML,Tailwind and Javascript).

 View it deployed here : [portfolio](https://creeksonjoseph.github.io/Portfolio/).